William-Abrokwah/NBA-Stats-Website/README.md

 Link to hosting: https://nba-stats-website-wine.vercel.app/

 Note: There may be issues with backend due to hosting limit rates.
+If page says loading it means the backend is booting back up.

 Screenshot:<p><img src="" alt="HoopStats screenshot"></p>